LucidSeal/.github/profile/README.md

-# .github
-LucidSeal — Where Digital Trust Begins
+# LucidSeal — Where Digital Trust Begins

 LucidSeal is a community-minded project that makes **Digital Trust** simple, visible, and practical.